All Episodes

 The NFL's totally fine with this.

-On the surface, uh I am sure that Roger Goodell and everybody in the league office is being hammered today with phone calls from the clubs.
+On the surface, I am sure that Roger Goodell and everybody in the league office is being hammered today with phone calls from the clubs.

-Yeah, I I I come down a whole bunch of different ways in this.
+I come down a whole bunch of different ways in this.

-You know I'm a huge football fan, but it's just football.
+You know, I'm a huge football fan, but it's just football.

-I love it, as as you know.
+I love it, as you know.

 But I do have it over here.

-It's it's avocational for me.
+It's avocational for me.

-So when stuff like this happens, I get a bigger kick out of watching the sports media go bonkers over everything they stand for.
+So, when stuff like this happens, I get a bigger kick out of watching the sports media go bonkers over everything they stand for.

 The sports media stands for this kind of incompetence elsewhere in society because they're media.